chepo92/RRestwiki/Input-Data.md

 To specify a reference respiratory signal (in this case an impedance, _imp_ , signal:

 * _imp_ : _e.g._ `data(1).imp.signal_e_vlf.y` = [1,2,3,2,1]` , where `[1,2,3,2,1]` is the row vector of impedance values for this recording.

+In addition, individual recordings can be assigned to groups.
+For instance, in the [synthetic dataset](http://peterhcharlton.github.io/RRest/synthetic_dataset.html) the signals are assigned to baseline wander (_bw_), amplitude modulation (_am_) and frequency modulation (_fm_) groups.
+Groups can be called by any string name you wish.
+If you do specify groups then a sub-group analysis will be performed as well as the analysis of the entire dataset.
+To specify a group use the following field:

+* _group* : _e.g._ `data(1).group = 'bw'`

 ### Saving your dataset in the appropriate location
 Take the following steps to ensure that your data is saved in an appropriate location for _RRest_ to be able to find it: